linsalrob/PhiSpy/README.md

 **Note:** Ensure that while you are reviewing the results, you pay particular attention to the _contig_ column.
 In partial genomes, contig breaks are very often located in prophages.
 This is usual because prophages often contain sequences that are repeated around the genome.
 We have an [open issue](https://github.com/linsalrob/PhiSpy/issues/33) open issue to try and resolve this in a meaningful way.

+# Interactive PhiSpy

+We have created a [jupyter notebook](https://github.com/linsalrob/PhiSpy/blob/master/jupyter_notebooks/PhiSpy.ipynb) example where you can run `PhiSpy` to test the effect of the different parameters on your prophage predictions.
+Change the name of the genbank file to point to your genome, and change the values in `parameters` and see how the prophage predictions vary!

 # Tips, Tricks, and Errors

 If you are feeling lazy, you actually only need to use `sudo apt install -y python3-pip; python3 -m pip install phispy` since python3-pip requires `build-essential` and `python3-dev`!

 If you try `PhiSpy.py -v` and get an error like this: